renephan/ai-podcast-generator/README.md

 - [ ] Create SubClass for fixed contents
 - [ ] Create first easy prompt template to create podcast script
 - [ ] Integrate TTS-API of OpenAI

-## Flow of the program
-1. Save raw information, including multi-media
-2. Create a summary for each new information (also incl. author, etc.), if word count >= 400 words
-3. Use summaries & previous episodes to create a new podcast episode using a prompt template
-4. Use TTS in order to create the *.mp3

 ## Requirements (sorted by priority)